gasleakdetector_web_logo

 Build and connect to your project

-Before built user has to install OpenCV library.
+Before building, the user has to install the OpenCV library (for the demo application and example).
 Example for Linux Ubuntu:

 sudo apt install libopencv-dev